Germany on Twitter suspensions: 'We have a problem, @Twitter' | Technology

 - Germany

-The German Foreign Office tweeted screenshots on Friday of the accounts of journalists suspended by Twitter, telling the social media platform that suspending their accounts was unacceptable, while a senior government official threatened to leave Twitter.
+The German Foreign Office tweeted screenshots on Friday of the accounts of journalists suspended by Twitter, warning the platform that the ministry had a problem with moves that jeapordised press freedom.
+Twitter suspended the accounts of several prominent journalists who had posted about its new owner Elon Musk, prompting protests from their media organisations.

 "Press freedom cannot be switched on and off on a whim," the ministry wrote on its official Twitter account.
 "The journalists below can no longer follow us, comment and criticise.
 We have a problem with that, @Twitter."
-Twitter on Thursday suspended the accounts of several prominent journalists who had posted about its new owner Elon Musk.
-The German government has said it is reviewing its use of the platform in the light of changes to its moderation policy introduced by the Tesla mogul.

-"Arbitrary locking of journalists' accounts is unacceptable," added deputy government spokesperson Wolfgang Buechner in another Tweet.
-"If this continues, I will leave this platform," he added, posting a link to the government's official account on open-source, decentralised rival Mastodon.
+Twitter did not immediately respond to a request for comment.

+German regulators are already pushing government institutions to stop posting announcements exclusively to privately-held platforms, touting alternatives like the fledgling decentralised social media network Mastodon.
+A government spokesperson later told a regular news conference that the government was monitoring developments on the Twitter platform with growing concern.

+Twitter also suspended the Mastodon network's account and attempts to link to Mastodon accounts in tweets frequently triggered error messages on Friday.
+Mastodon's new user registrations soared to as high as 4,000 an hour on Friday morning, four times the rate seen over the past week.
+But with some 8.5 million registered users, Mastodon is still a minnow compared to Twitter with half a billion users.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)